-Confusion Reigns In the World's Street Food Capital
+Confusion Reigns in the World's Street-Food Capital

-First of all, the world's street food capital announced that it was banning street food.
+First of all, Bangkok, the world's street-food capital, announced that it was banning street food.

-Now it has emerged the Bangkok Metropolitan Administration (BMA) and the Tourism Authority of Thailand want to hold a street food festival in June.
+Now it has emerged that the Bangkok Metropolitan Administration (BMA) and the Tourism Authority of Thailand want to hold a street-food festival in June.

 Even more confusingly, a statement published by the state-run National News Bureau of Thailand (NNT) says that street food will be "continually promoted" in the Thai capital.